Chart Color Schemes

 Residential development activity is lower than average in Coburg North according to AreaSearch's national comparison of local real estate markets

 Coburg North has received approximately 23 dwelling approvals annually over the past five financial years, totalling 118 homes.
-As of FY-26, there have been 5 recorded approvals.
-On average, about 2 people per year moved to the area for each new home constructed between FY-21 and FY-25, indicating strong demand that supports property values.
-New homes are being built at an average expected construction cost value of $311,000, aligning with regional trends.
+As of FY-26, 10 approvals have been recorded.
+On average, about two people per year move to the area for each new home constructed between FY-21 and FY-25, indicating strong demand which supports property values.
+The average construction cost value of new homes is $311,000, aligning with regional trends.

-In this financial year, there have been $44.6 million in commercial approvals registered, reflecting high local commercial activity.
-Compared to Greater Melbourne, Coburg North has significantly lower building activity (59.0% below the regional average per person), which typically reinforces demand and pricing for existing homes.
-This activity is also below the national average, suggesting the area's established nature and potential planning limitations.
-The new building activity comprises 44.0% detached houses and 56.0% medium to high-density housing, offering affordable entry pathways and attracting downsizers, investors, and first-time purchasers.
-This shift indicates decreasing availability of developable sites and reflects changing lifestyles requiring more diverse, affordable housing options.
+This financial year has seen $44.6 million in commercial approvals, reflecting high local commercial activity.
+Compared to Greater Melbourne, Coburg North records significantly lower building activity, 59.0% below the regional average per person, which typically reinforces demand and pricing for existing homes.
+This activity is also beneath the national average, suggesting the area's established nature and potential planning limitations.
+New building activity consists of 44.0% detached houses and 56.0% medium to high-density housing, offering affordable entry pathways and attracting downsizers, investors, and first-time purchasers.
+This shift from the current 75.0% houses indicates decreasing developable sites and reflects changing lifestyles requiring diverse, affordable housing options.
 With around 524 people per dwelling approval, Coburg North exhibits a developed market.
-Population forecasts predict that Coburg North will gain approximately 4,015 residents by 2041.
+According to AreaSearch's latest quarterly estimate, Coburg North is projected to gain 4,015 residents by 2041.

 Frequently Asked Questions - Development